bhavyayay/student_buddy/README.md

 💡 Inspiration

-Solving problems isn’t about memorizing solutions – it’s about learning how to think.
+Solving problems isn’t about memorizing solutions; it’s about learning how to think.
 Student Buddy makes that journey easier and more fun 🚀.